Toward an Efficient Multi-class Classification in an Open Universe: Galaxy-X

 \subsection{Softening Class Boundaries}

 In order to add flexibility to the models, we introduce a softening parameter $\delta\in {\rm I\!R}$ that allows to perform a distortion of the class boundary.
-Indeed, it allows to add more generalization or specialization to the classification models as a trade-off between sensitivity (recall) and specificity.
+Indeed, it allows to add more generalization or specialization to the classification models.
 Figure \ref{fig:softening_shrinking_class_boundary} shows respectively examples of positive and negative softening of a class boundary.
-In Figure \ref{fig:softening_shrinking_class_boundary}(a) a positive softening extends the radius of the minimum bounding hyper-sphere allowing to add more generalization to the class model.
-Extending the class boundary may help detecting test instances that are from the same class but slightly deviate from the training instances.
-In contrast, in Figure \ref{fig:softening_shrinking_class_boundary}(b) a negative softening is performed shrinking the radius of the hyper-sphere adding more specialization to the class model.
-Shrinking the class boundary may help rejecting instances that do not belong to the class but are within the class hyper-sphere near to the class boundary.
+In Figure \ref{fig:softening_shrinking_class_boundary}(a) a positive softening extends the minimum bounding hyper-sphere allowing to add more generalization to the model.
+Extending the class boundary may help in detecting test instances that are from the same class but slightly deviate from the training instances.
+In contrast, in Figure \ref{fig:softening_shrinking_class_boundary}(b) a negative softening is performed on the hyper-sphere by shrinking its radius which adds more specialization to the class model.
+Shrinking the class boundary may help in rejecting instances that do not belong to the class but are within the hyper-sphere near to the class boundary.
 In addition, it can be used to alleviate or remove overlapping between classes.
-If performed, the softening value has to be carefully chosen as an over-generalization engenders many false positives.
-Whereas an over-specialization looses true positives and the model will only fit a small portion of the class instances.
+If the softening is performed, its value has to be carefully chosen as an over-generalization engenders many false positives.
+In contrast, an over-specialization makes the model under-fit the class.

-\begin{definition}(Soft Acceptance Score) \end{definition} Similarly to acceptance score, soft acceptance score is defined in $]-\infty, 1]$ and is interpreted in the same way.
-It is worth noting that softening can also be introduced in training (instead of the soft acceptance score) in the definition of class boundaries such that line 5 in Algorithm \ref{alg:Galaxy-X_training} becomes $r_l \leftarrow $ \Boundary($D_l$) + $\delta$.
+\begin{definition}(Soft Acceptance Score) \end{definition} Similarly to $\phi$, $\varphi$ is defined in $]-\infty, 1]$ and is interpreted in the same way.
+It is worth noting that softening can also be introduced in training (instead of $\varphi$) in the definition of class boundaries such that line 5 in Algorithm \ref{alg:Galaxy-X_training} becomes $r_l \leftarrow $ \Boundary($D_l$) + $\delta$.
 According to Equations \ref{eq:classif_error} and \ref{eq:soft_acceptance_score}, the optimal $\delta$ value, denoted $\delta^*$, should be the one that minimizes the classification error as follows: {\mathop{\mathrm{argmin}}\limits}